Deteriorating Health Signs of Alcoholism

 How to Get Help For Alcoholism

 When health issues begin to crop up, as well as hand tremors and withdrawal symptoms, the need for help becomes apparent.
-These are signs that the body is deteriorating and the alcohol addiction is becoming a serious health threat.
+These are signs that the body is deteriorating and alcohol addiction is becoming a serious health threat.
 Taking steps to get professional treatment for the disease is imperative at this juncture.
 When it is time to seek help for alcoholism, the following tips can help you or your loved one take those first steps toward recovery.

-- Have a examination.
+- Have an examination.
 A physical exam can lead to the doctor identifying overall health status through lab results that can offer information about liver function.
 The doctor can offer support and guide the individual toward seeking out an addiction treatment program.